 It’s not easy to make time for reading when your concentration is rusty.
-Here are some easy and powerful tips to read more books.
+Here are some powerful tips to read more books.

 And I’m not alone: reading more books ranks up there with eating healthier in people’s most popular New Year’s resolutions.

 But by springtime, my motivation wanes.
-I’m dozens of books behind in my yearly Goodreads challenge.
 I pick up a book and my mind wanders.
-I figure all those years on social media have ruined my concentration.

-You’d think we’d make time for doing what we love, but that’s not how it works.
+You’d think it’s easy to do what you enjoy, but that’s not always how it works.

 It takes discipline to make time to read.

 If you love books but can’t seem to get going, here are my tips.

 How to read more books:

 1. Schedule your reading time

-If your goal is to read more books, then schedule your reading time like you schedule meetings or coffee dates with friends.
-It might feel odd to schedule in a pleasure, but waiting for that special moment when you’re in the mood to read just doesn’t work.
+If you want to read more books, schedule your reading time like you’d schedule a meeting or a coffee date with friends.
+Waiting for whenever you’re in the mood to read just doesn’t work.
 Sometimes you just have to start to get in the mood.

-You may love books, but that doesn’t mean that cracking open a new novel is easy.
-You might be tired at the end of a long workday or intimidated by a thick book.
+You may love books, but that doesn’t mean cracking open a new novel is easy.
+You might be tired or intimidated by a thick book.

-But you’ll get more reading done if you dedicate a short time to reading daily instead of binge reading whenever you can.
+But you’ll get more reading done if you dedicate a set time every day to reading.

 An average adult can read up to 300 words per minute.
-So if you read just a half hour a day you’ll get through a mid-sized book in a week.
-If you make reading a habit, you’ll quickly realise how quickly you’ll get through books – and that will inspire you to read more.
+So if you read for a half hour a day, you’ll get through a mid-sized book in a week.
+If you make reading a habit, you’ll realise how quickly you’re able to get through books – and that will inspire you to read more.

-Scheduling in your reading means you’ll have to sacrifice other things (like TV or social media).
-Because you can’t really have it all and do everything.
-So ask yourself – what’s most important?
-What are your priorities?
+Scheduling in your reading means you’ll have to sacrifice other things – like TV or social media.
+Because you can’t really do everything.
+So ask yourself – what are your priorities?